-Epigenetic Insights and SAGE take issues of copyright infringement, plagiarism or other breaches of best practice in publication very seriously.
+Epigenetics Insights and SAGE take issues of copyright infringement, plagiarism or other breaches of best practice in publication very seriously.
 We seek to protect the rights of our authors and we always investigate claims of plagiarism or misuse of published articles.
 Equally, we seek to protect the reputation of the journal against malpractice.
 Submitted articles may be checked with duplication-checking software.
 Where an article, for example, is found to have plagiarized other work or included third-party copyright material without permission or with insufficient acknowledgement, or where the authorship of the article is contested, we reserve the right to take action including, but not limited to: publishing an erratum or corrigendum (correction); retracting the article; taking up the matter with the head of department or dean of the author's institution and/or relevant academic bodies or societies; or taking appropriate legal action.

 If material has been previously published, it is not generally acceptable for publication in a SAGE journal.
 However, there are certain circumstances where previously published material can be considered for publication.
 Please refer to the guidance on the SAGE Author Gateway or if in doubt, contact the Editor at the address given below.

 Before publication SAGE requires the author as the rights holder to sign a Journal Contributor’s Publishing Agreement.
-Epigenetic Insights publishes manuscripts under Creative Commons licenses.
+Epigenetics Insights publishes manuscripts under Creative Commons licenses.
 The standard license for the journal is Creative Commons by Attribution Non-Commercial (CC BY-NC), which allows others to re-use the work without permission as long as the work is properly referenced and the use is non-commercial.
 For more information, you are advised to visit SAGE's OA licenses page.